-Rear yards shall be fully landscaped with a minimum of fifteen (15) shrubs (coniferous or deciduous) and a minimum of 4 trees (coniferous or deciduous).
+Rear yards shall be fully landscaped with a minimum of 2 trees (coniferous or deciduous).

-Front yards shall be fully landscaped with a minimum of fifteen (15) shrubs (coniferous or deciduous) and a minimum of 3 trees in addition to the boulevard trees described above (coniferous or deciduous).
+Front yards shall be fully landscaped with a minimum of eight (8) shrubs (coniferous or deciduous) and a minimum of 2 trees.

 Trees planted in front yards should be staggered within the lot at different setbacks.

-Deciduous trees must be at least 70 mm caliper.
+Deciduous trees must be at least 60 mm caliper.